 The next step in PERC's growth is PERC University, a place where professionals from many fields can gather to exchange ideas and explore new prospects for free market environmentalism.
 A series of scholarly workshops have brought together journalists, economists, scientists, policy makers for vigorous debate and discussion of new ideas.

-We have an exciting agenda at PERC that builds on more than 30 years of experience—and over the next 30 years, we are confident that we'll continue to nurture a clearer understanding of free market environmentalism, with the growing support of others who are also looking to make a difference.
+We have an exciting agenda at PERC that builds on 35 years of experience—and over the next 35 years, we are confident that we'll continue to nurture a clearer understanding of free market environmentalism, with the growing support of others who are also looking to make a difference.

 Help advance free market environmentalism by supporting PERC today!